 First Nations Development institute works to enhance economic conditions for Native American communities through grantmaking, technical training and advocacy.
 Grants are available to tribes and nonprofit organizations that support the organization’s mission.
 While many grant opportunities are related to education, you may find one that matches your entrepreneurial work.
 You can monitor grant opportunities on the institute’s website.

 10. Amber Grants For Women

 The Amber Grant from WomensNet provides $10,000 to one recipient each month.
 WomensNet also awards one year-end grant of $25,000.
 The year-end winner is determined through online voting throughout the year.
 The Amber Grant has been a source of business grants for minority women, though it is open to all women entrepreneurs.
 You can apply for an Amber Grant online.

 Beyond grantmaking entities, there are many organizations that offer small business help for minorities.
 Check out these organizations and programs that could provide assistance for your small business.

 The MBDA, part of the U.S. Department of Commerce, supports a network of business centers across the country that serve businesses “owned and operated by African Americans, Asian Americans, Hasidic Jews, Hispanic Americans, Native Americans and Pacific Islanders.”
 These business centers help entrepreneurs access capital, secure contracts and break into new markets.

 The MBDA does not issue grants to individual businesses.
 Rather, grants are awarded to MBDA business centers.
 You can search the list of MBDA centers to find one nearest you.

 National Minority Supplier Development Council (NMSDC)

-8(a) Business Development
+SBA 8(a) Business Development Program

-Operation Hope Small-Business Empowerment Program
+Operation Hope Small Business Development Program